Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 This post is also available in: Español

 Every July, the streets of Antigua come alive with music, flowers, fireworks, and faith during the Fiestas Patronales de Antigua Guatemala.
-If you happen to be in town around July 25th, you’re in for a special treat — this is one of the most heartfelt patron saint celebrations in Antigua Guatemala, honoring Santiago Apóstol, the city’s patron saint.
+If you happen to be in town around July 25th, you’re in for a special treat, this is one of the most heartfelt patron saint celebrations in Antigua Guatemala, honoring Santiago Apóstol, the city’s patron saint.
+If you want help timing your trip around it, I plan Antigua trips around festivals like this one.

 As someone who grew up in Guatemala and has been lucky enough to witness these celebrations year after year, I can tell you there’s nothing quite like it.
 Whether you’re into local food, processions, traditional dances, or just soaking in the vibrant energy of Antigua, the Fiestas Patronales de Antigua Guatemala offer a deeper look at the country’s culture and community spirit.
 And unlike more tourist-heavy events, this one still feels wonderfully local.